dmbaturin/iproute2-cheatsheet/site/index.md

 ip address add 2001:db8:1::1/64 dev tun9
 ```

-This type of tunnels is commonly used to provide an IPv4-connected network with IPv6 connectivity.
+This type of tunnel is commonly used to provide an IPv4-connected network with IPv6 connectivity.
-There are so called "tunnel brokers" that provide it to everyone interested, e.g. Hurricane Electric's tunnelbroker.net.
+There are so-called "tunnel brokers" that provide it to everyone interested, e.g., Hurricane Electric's tunnelbroker.net.

 <h3 id="ip-tunnel-add-ipip6">Create an IPIP6 tunnel</h3>